csessig86/leaflet-maps-intro/readme.md

 	L.geoJson(iowa_counties).addTo(map);
 	```

-* Note: You'll what to place this ABOVE the for loop that places marker on the map, so the counties appear under the markers.
+* You'll what to place this ABOVE the for loop that places the marker on the map.
+The makes sure the counties appear under the markers.

 * Refresh your map and you'll see the counties now on the map.